Azure/azure-powershell/documentation/migration-guides/Az.11.0.0-migration-guide.md

 ## Az.CloudService

 ### `Get-AzCloudServiceNetworkInterface`
+The api version is downgraded to `2021-03-01`.
+Some properties are removed.
 - 'ProtectionMode' and 'DdosProtectionPlanId' of type 'IDdosSettings' have been removed.
 - 'InboundNatRulesPortMapping' and 'AdminState' of type 'ILoadBalancerBackendAddress' have been removed.
 - 'InboundNatRule' and 'DrainPeriodInSecond' of type 'IBackendAddressPool' have been removed.